 Major components are all made of stainless steel or polyethylene plastic and should last a lifetime.
 Additionally, our components are backed by exceptionally strong warranties.

 This type of system can be designed to use solar energy initially or it can be converted to solar at any time.
+If you want to make warm water for radiant heating or domestic hot water, solar thermal panels will be more efficient and lower in cost.

 Click here to see how the open direct system can make use of solar energy.